Addiction: Manipulation and Lying Transformed into Honesty and Regained Dignity

 Of course, most people feel bad about lying and manipulating, but that alone is not enough to stop the abuse.
-Family and other loved ones must see that healing is possible, and the client must make amends that are meaningful and lasting.
-At RMS, we treat the whole family system because everyone has some form of hurt that they need to confront before the client can embrace a balanced adult life with adult family relationships.
+Family and other loved ones must see that healing is possible, and the student must make amends that are meaningful and lasting.
+At RMS, we treat the whole family system because everyone has some form of hurt that they need to confront before the student can embrace a balanced adult life with adult family relationships.

 Healing Takes a Village – Everyone is a Part of the Process

 “At RMS we believe that everyone has a noble purpose to share with the world – something that is uniquely theirs to give.
-Our goal is to help each client find it, grow it, and then use it for the best interest of the world in which they live.”
+Our goal is to help each student find it, grow it, and then use it for the best interest of the world in which they live.”

 Josh White, Founder/Executive Director, Red Mountain Sedona

 At Red Mountain Sedona, we go beyond traditional treatment methods by working with the whole person, focusing our resources on the body, mind, and soul.
-Part of this process deals with helping the client realize the fundamental disrepair in their current relationships and how they have been mishandling relationships with those who are closest to them.
+Part of this process deals with helping the student realize the fundamental disrepair in their current relationships and how they have been mishandling relationships with those who are closest to them.
 Understanding and then changing how they treat those in their inner circle is a critical catalyst for change.
-This step in healing occurs when the client has completed the two crucial steps of acknowledgment and accountability.
+This step in healing occurs when the student has completed the two crucial steps of acknowledgment and accountability.

 Acknowledgment and Accountability Lead to Forgiveness and the Restoration of Dignity

 Our students come to accept and acknowledge that they have used lies and manipulation as a way of life, and they then agree that these life strategies are harmful.
 This is the first step on the road to recovery.
 This step can take time and does not happen overnight, as denial must often be overcome first.

 Next, our students learn to be accountable to themselves and others, and openly admit their past manipulative practices.